Quasiconformal Maps between Bowditch Boundaries of Relatively Hyperbolic Groups: Introduction

-The left multiplication by a group element of a finitely generated group induces a cusp-preserving isometry (in particular, a $(1,0)$-quasi-isometry) on its Cayley graph.
-In view of \autoref{thm_main_theorem_1}, there exists a distortion map $\eta \colon [1,\infty)\to [1,\infty)$ such that for any element $g$ of a relatively hyperbolic group $G$, the left multiplication $L_g$ induces a $\eta$-quasiconformal map $\partial L_g^h\colon \partial G^h\to\partial G^h$.
-Thus, the action of a relatively hyperbolic group on itself induces a uniform quasiconformal action on its Bowditch boundary.
+Left multiplication by a group element of a finitely generated group induces a cusp-preserving isometry (in particular, a $(1,0)$-quasi-isometry) on its Cayley graph.
+Therefore, by \autoref{thm_main_theorem_1}, for every $R>2\delta$, there exists a distortion function $\eta \colon [1,\infty) \to [1,\infty)$ depending only on $\delta$ and $R$ such that for any element $g$ of a relatively hyperbolic group $(G,\mathcal{H}_G)$, the left multiplication map $L_g$ induces an $\eta$-quasiconformal map \(\partial L_g^h \colon \partial G^h \longrightarrow \partial G^h.\) Thus, the action of a relatively hyperbolic group on itself induces a uniform quasiconformal action on its Bowditch boundary.